github/safe-settings/README.md

 A sample of `deployment-settings` file is found [here](docs/sample-settings/sample-deployment-settings.yml).

 ### Performance
-When there are 1000s of repos to be managed -- and there is a global settings change -- safe-settings will have to work efficiently and only make the neccessary API calls.
+When there are 1000s of repos to be managed -- and there is a global settings change -- safe-settings will have to work efficiently and only make the necessary API calls.

 The app also has to complete the work within an hour: the lifetime of the GitHub app token.